nickmeng86/RLA-YOLO-modules/README.md

 ## Erratum

-We discovered that the structural diagram of the **C2f-Res-DRB** module in our published paper was incorrect.
+We discovered that the structural diagram of the C2f-Res-DRB module in our published paper was incorrect.
 The mistake resulted from referencing an online blog whose structure did not match the actual implementation in the source code.
-This repository **has corrected the diagram**, and the image provided here reflects the **accurate architecture** of the module.
+This repository has corrected the diagram, and the image provided here reflects the accurate architecture of the module.

 ---